Top 15 Newsletters for Product Managers

 Find out what’s going on in the Israeli biotech sector, or read the most recent think piece on how to launch in emerging markets.

 Everyone involved in the development of digital goods, especially Product Managers, has to understand UX design.
 No matter how experienced you are with UX concepts, UX Collective provides informative articles, motivation, and easy-to-digest material.
-This email has been carefully selected to help you become more comfortable with product design.
-Everyone involved in the creation of digital goods, especially Product Managers, has to know about UX Design.
-UX Collective gives inspiration and ideas in such a straightforward manner, it doesn’t matter whether you’re unfamiliar with the word “UX.”
+Their emails are carefully selected to help you become more comfortable with product design.
 This newsletter will provide you with the information you need to create high-quality goods.

 The newsletter from Van der Merwe is both personable and insightful, with concise article summaries.
 Product management or larger IT challenges are the subjects of several of the articles.